 - Motorola and Karbonn have been able to hold on to their share in Q3 Vs Q2.

 When we have cheap Chinese hardware available why would a consumer buy Samsung for premium with an old operating system?
-Is Samsung situation “FUBAR” (you may have to Google what is FUBAR) we may see that in coming months.
-While Apple with its own iOS operating system is not living on Google’s mercy, vision of Steve Jobs have made Apple a formidable organization.
+Is Samsung the situation “FUBAR” (you may have to Google what is FUBAR) we may see that in the coming months.
+While Apple with its own iOS operating system is not living on Google’s mercy, the vision of Steve Jobs has made Apple a formidable organization.

 With Entry of Xiaomi and online crazy sales deals offers and the infamous Billion day, Mi3 and Redmi has sold more than 8 lakh handsets in the country as per recent reports and it is every bit possible that Xiaomi will be able to sell 1 million smartphones by end of 2014 in the Indian market.
 With other Manufactures like Intex, Spice, Gionee also becoming aggressive with new smartphone launches it is yet to be seen how does the market share for Samsung gets impacted by the end of December 2014.